HeidiBT1/heidithiemann.github.io/_pages/spacecareers.md

 **Can I study on a space course in Cornwall?**

 Yes!
-You can complete a Level 4 Space Engineering Technician Apprenticeship, Space Technology HNC, or Space Technology HND at Truro and Penwith College.
-You can find more details [here](https://ols.mis.truro-penwith.ac.uk/WCFWebSite/Admissions/courseDetails.aspx?from=tpc&id=201000688286115).
+You can complete a Level 4 Space Engineering Technician Apprenticeship and the Space Technology HNC and HND at Truro and Penwith College.
+You can find more details [here]([https://ols.mis.truro-penwith.ac.uk/WCFWebSite/Admissions/courseDetails.aspx?from=tpc&id=201000688286115](https://www.truro-penwith.ac.uk/courses/apprenticeship-standard-space-engineering-technician-l4/)).

 Next Steps South West have also produced a map of space-related courses that you can study at college and university level right across the South West.
 Find it [here](https://nextstepssw.ac.uk/content/uploads/2022/10/NSSW-Space-Ed-Courses-Map.pdf).